 Even though the first whole human genome sequencing cost around $2.7 billion, it has dropped rapidly now.
-Many genetics startups are taking interest into the double helix’s that make up you.
+Many genetics startups are taking an interest in the double helix’s that make up you.

-Genos , a company based is San Francisco is a startup that is using a next-generation sequencing process which contains information about your genes(both good and bad) on a deeper level and it also helps the scientist to get funding on genetic map to help with disease discovery.
+Genos, a company based in San Francisco, is a startup that is using a next-generation sequencing process that contains information about your genes(both good and bad) on a deeper level, and it also helps the scientist to get funding on the genetic map to help with disease discovery.

-The startup is planning to sequence the whole genome in the near future, but for now it is sequencing only the exome.
+The startup is planning to sequence the whole genome in the near future, but for now, it is sequencing only the exome.
 Exome plays a vital role in discovering diseases caused by rare mutations.
-The sequencing will result in adding more detail information for your genetic makeups.
-Once sequenced, you can dive into your genes and explore the Traits that make you, “you.”
+The sequencing will result in adding more detail information for your genetic makeup.
+Once sequenced, you can dive into your genes and explore the Traits that make you “you.”
 Raw data from your sequencing enables you to extend your discovery – you choose when and how.

 This type of Next-gen sequencing technique may help you know that you might get a certain form of breast cancer, for instance.
-Like Genos other companies like Color Genomics, Helix and Veritas are all betting on the newer sequencing techniques for giving more information and gives us a better understanding of our chances for disease.
+Other companies like Color Genomics, Helix, and Veritas are all betting on the newer sequencing techniques for giving more information and gives us a better understanding of our chances for disease.